 Hale & Monico’s Chicago Premises Liability Attorney Can Help

 It’s important to not wait too long to take legal action after your slip and fall accident.
-Illinois law sets a time limit of two years in most cases, after which you will be barred from filing a lawsuit.
+Illinois law sets a time limit of two years in most cases, after which you will be barred from filing a lawsuit for a slip and fall accident in Chicago.
 But the sooner you act, the easier it will be to preserve evidence and build a case.

 Turn to Hale & Monico.
 We understand Illinois personal injury law and we know how to win the compensation our slip and fall clients deserve.
 Reach out to us today.